Asian markets fluctuate on uncertainty over Fed rate plan

 Tokyo rose as a weaker yen helped exporters.
 The Nikkei 225 had fallen more than one percent the previous day as the currency sat around highs not seen since summer 2023.

-Shanghai rose as investors returned from a four-day weekend, while Singapore was also up.
-Sydney, Wellington and Taipei fell, with Manila flat.
+Shanghai advanced as investors returned from a four-day weekend, while Mumbai and Bangkok also gained.
+But Singapore, Taipei, Jakarta, Wellington, Manila and Taipei fell, with Sydney flat.

 Hong Kong and Seoul were closed for holidays.